-In black on the Figure (), we can see the current driver.
-After initializing the Arduino motherboard and connecting onto the digital PIN 2, the first yellow LED circled in red in the same figure turns on.
+In black on the Figure 55, there is the current driver.
+After initializing the Arduino motherboard and connecting onto the digital PIN 2, the first yellow LED circled in red in the Figure 55 turns ON.
 This means that the current driver works.